jyleong/Cocoa/content/about/_index.md

 Hello, welcome to my site.
 I'm an experienced Software Engineer with a Bachelor's degree in Computer Science from [SFU](https://www.sfu.ca/computing.html)

-Besides being a code monkey, I am an adventurous, athletic, goal oriented individual, that applies 110% of my effort to anything that I see important.
+Besides being a code monkey, I am an adventurous, athletic, goal oriented individual, who applies 110% of my effort to anything that I see important.

 ### Interests and Hobbies
 * Hacking